Takata shares tank after report some bidders considering bankruptcy proceedings

-TOKYO Shares in Takata Corp (7312.T) fell as much as 9 percent on Tuesday after a Bloomberg report that some of the company's bidders are considering the possibility of some form of bankruptcy proceedings for the troubled Japanese air bag maker.
+TOKYO (Reuters) - Shares in Takata Corp 7312.T fell as much as 9 percent on Tuesday after a Bloomberg report that some of the company's bidders are considering the possibility of some form of bankruptcy proceedings for the troubled Japanese air bag maker.

 Citing people familiar with the bidding process, Bloomberg reported on Monday that a bankruptcy option was being considered to rein in liabilities.